AirPods Pro 2 tipped to be last Apple wireless earbuds with Lightning port

 That said, Apple's next AirPods are expected to boast some pretty exciting upgrades including a revamped design, 'skin-detect' sensors similar to the AirPods 3, a new H1 chip and support for Apple Lossless audio.

-The second-gen AirPods Pro will likely debit alongside the iPhone 14 in early September.
+The second-gen AirPods Pro will likely debut alongside the iPhone 14 in early September.
 We'll bring you all the official news just as soon as we get it.

 MORE: